Birth to Age 5 (Early Childhood)

 Special Education: Birth to 5 Emphasis/Early Childhood Education Dual Major - BA, BS

 Students are admitted to Utah State University as a pre-special education major and must meet certain course and test requirements to be admitted to the special education major.
-Applications to the major are due each fall by October 10.
+Applications to the major are due each spring by February 1st.

 Contact Information